microsoft/hlsl-specs/proposals/xxxx-mesh-nodes.md

 for the mesh shader.
-There are a few redundant fields of this structure, given what's already defined for the node shader, but for the experimental feature, the trade-off is probably worth the simplicity of not adding another record table at this point.
+There are a few redundant fields of this structure, given what's already defined for the node shader, but for the experimental feature, the trade-off is probably worth the simplicity of avoiding another record table at this point.

-For now, here is a breakdown of the fields in the `MSInfo` structure, and how they will be used in a mesh node:
+Here is a breakdown of the fields in the `MSInfo` structure, and how they will be used in a mesh node:
 - `SigOutputElements` - used for the elements of the `vertices` output array.
 - `SigPrimOutputElements` - used for the elements of the `primitives` output array.
-- `ViewIDOutputMask` - unset for now.
+- `ViewIDOutputMask` - unset.
-- `ViewIDPrimOutputMask` - unset for now.
+- `ViewIDPrimOutputMask` - unset.
 - `NumThreads` - redundant with `NodeShaderFuncAttrib` NumThreads.
 Could be used instead of the additional attribute, or we could copy the ref so it's identical in both places.
 - `GroupSharedBytesUsed` - redundant with same field in `NodeShaderInfo`.
 Set to same value.
-- `GroupSharedBytesDependentOnViewID` - set to zero for now.
+- `GroupSharedBytesDependentOnViewID` - set to zero.
 - `PayloadSizeInBytes` - redundant with input record size info.
 We shouldn't use this one.
 Set to zero?
 - `MaxOutputVertices` - based on `vertices` array size
 - `MaxOutputPrimitives` - based on `primitives` array size